thejig/jpl/README.md

 ## Description
 Use Jiggy?
 Want to validate your playbook before deploying a pipeline?
-`jpl` or the `JiggyPipelineLinter` allows you to validate your JiggyPlaybook outside of an execution.
+`jpl` or the `JiggyPlaybookLinter` allows you to validate your JiggyPlaybook outside of an execution.

 ## Installation